org9711/abon/README.md

 ## Performance Improvements
 * Add catches for errors in Promises
 * Give backend appropriate Promise functionality
+* Use enum tables rather than strings for statuses

 ## UI/UX Improvements
 * Make popups wider for smaller screens